 However good our best film composers may be, they are not a Beethoven, a Mozart or a Brahms.
 Why use music which is less good when there is such a multitude of great orchestral music available from the past and from our own time?

-As famous as it is with its cinematography very rightfully, soundscape in this film is just as important.
-It wouldn’t be the same without this carefully, handpicked masterpieces that also contribute to the fame they have today.
-Here is the essential pieces that is used in Kubrick’s period drama Barry Lyndon and how they enrich the meaning of the movie.
+As famous as it is with its cinematography very rightfully, the soundscape in this film is just as important.
+It wouldn’t be the same without these carefully, handpicked masterpieces that also contribute to the fame they have today.
+Here are the essential pieces that are used in Kubrick’s period drama Barry Lyndon and how they enrich the meaning of the movie.

-Main title begins with Handel’s Suite For Keyboard Vol. 2 No. 4 in D Minor - Sarabande.
+The main title begins with Handel’s Suite For Keyboard Vol. 2 No. 4 in D Minor - Sarabande.
 First impression: we’re stepping into the period drama.
 It’s an old chord progression La Folia which is used till Lully.
-It is steady, march like and grand.
+It is steady, march-like and grand.
 It sets the perfect ground.
 The whole theme is completed just before the narrator and the duel scene starts.
-Kubrick, as a true classical music lover, made this piece popular by using it as a main theme in Barry Lyndon.
+Kubrick, as a true classical music lover, made this piece popular by using it as the main theme in Barry Lyndon.
 Out of the sight, he had a particular reason to choose that part.
 For me, although it’s a dance, it seems indifferent to me.
 Maybe it’s not the right word; as if you’re trying to mask your emotions and try to be neutral.
 The film also is just like that.
 You don’t connect with Barry, you don’t get angry, you don’t get excited for him.
-You just observe things happening, just like the narrator who objectively explain everything.
+You just observe things happening, just like the narrator who objectively explains everything.
 It’s big, it’s worth mentioning, but it just happened and no need to cry about it.
-It’s also because of the distant acting of Barry which I thing was an excellent choice.
+It’s also because of the distant acting of Barry which I think was an excellent choice.

-Second time you’re hearing the Sarabande; it is re-composed version arranged by Rosenmann.
+The second time you’re hearing the Sarabande; it is a re-composed version arranged by Rosenmann.
 It begins with the duel’s possibility with the bass and slowly gets thicker and thicker with the instruments added.
-This time the next generation faces with the duel, and we’re slowly shown the progression of the events.
+This time the next generation faces the duel, and we’re slowly shown the progression of the events.

-The third time Sarabande is played, when the narrator explain Barry’s love for his children.
-Clearly there’s a generation and father-son image attributed to this piece.
-Also, I will repeat myself by emphasising how emotionless it is.
+The third time Sarabande is played, when the narrator explains Barry’s love for his children.
+Clearly, there’s a generation and father-son image attributed to this piece.
+Also, I will repeat myself by emphasizing how emotionless it is.
 It is just static.
 You don’t get moved by Barry’s love for his child, he clearly loves him.
-But we saw how he treated his step son and we’re not passionate about his love for his own child.
+But we saw how he treated his stepson and we’re not passionate about his love for his own child.
 We’re distant.
 It makes a perfect match with this piece.
 It goes on until the moment the priest came with bad news about the injury.
 Just when he starts talking, father-son relationship is disturbed, we understand that this chapter is getting closed.

-The first time Barry seed Lady Lyndon and narrator starts to talk about love; we hear Schubert’s Piano Trio in E flat, Op.100 2nd Movement.
-It’s not just a placeholder music for sentimental part, it’s carefully chosen and placed to the long sequence.
-Could a love scene be simpler than gazing each other at the gambling table; getting closer by distancing yourself, and marching towards love with the Trio’s tempo and arrived to the stop just at the end of the theme.
-Reaching her at the repetition the dominant that delays resolution makes us wonder if he’s going to kiss her.
+The first time Barry sees Lady Lyndon and the narrator starts to talk about love; we hear Schubert’s Piano Trio in E flat, Op.100 2nd Movement.
+It’s not just placeholder music for the sentimental part, it’s carefully chosen and placed to a long sequence.
+Could a love scene be simpler than gazing at each other at the gambling table; getting closer by distancing yourself, and marching towards love with the Trio’s tempo and stopped just at the end of the theme.
+Reaching her at the repetition of the dominant that delays resolution makes us wonder if he’s going to kiss her.
 And she turns towards her at the tonic confirming he will.
-Second theme with violin starts when they kiss and as narrator said ‘long story short, she was in love’.
-Music stops when Barry confront with her husband; we know he didn’t fall in love with her, he was after her money.
+The second theme with violin starts when they kiss and as the narrator said ‘long story short, she was in love’.
+Music stops when Barry confronts her husband; we know he didn’t fall in love with her, he was after her money.
 There was no need for a trio in the absence of Lady Lyndon.

 Le Rondeau de Paris

-The only moment where we see a transition from non-diegetic music to diegetic music is when narrator explains Barry and Lady Lyndon live separate lives.
+The only moment we see a transition from non-diegetic music to diegetic music is, when the narrator explains that Barry and Lady Lyndon live separate lives.
 We see Lady Lyndon with her children as if her emotions are vacuumed.
-Then we see Reverent, Lady and Lord Bullingdon performing the same piece in flute, cello and harpsichord and it becomes a diegetic music.
+Then we see Reverent, Lady and Lord Bullingdon performing the same piece in flute, cello and harpsichord and it becomes diegetic music.
 The piece is Jean-Marie LeClair’s sonata trio ‘Le Rondeau de Paris’.
-This track doesn’t included in the soundtrack list, but I love the affect it created; she was performing her own soundtrack; always a powerful trick in cinema.
+This track didn’t included in the soundtrack list, but I love the affect it created; she was performing her own soundtrack; always a powerful trick in cinema.

 Vivaldi’s Cello Concerto

 Vivaldi’s ‘Cello Concerto in E Minor’ accompanies Lady Lyndon’s sorrow this time non-diegetically.
-First time we heard it is in the carriage where Barry blows smoke to Lady Lyndon’s face while narrator explain she means nothing to him.
-Music continues where Lord Bullingdon complaints to his tutor about his new father.
-Second time is when Lady Lyndon see Barry cheating.
-We follow her sorrow, Barry apologise and music interrupted with Barry’s scene.
+The first time we heard it is in the carriage where Barry blows smoke to Lady Lyndon’s face while the narrator explains she means nothing to him.
+Music continues where Lord Bullingdon complains to his tutor about his new father.
+The second time is when Lady Lyndon see Barry cheating.
+We follow her sorrow, Barry apologise and music is interrupted by Barry’s scene.
 Usually, we heard all the pieces completely, but Lady Lyndon couldn’t deserve a whole theme for herself; she’s not playing the primary role in her life.
 This melody is the most melancholic one in the whole film.
 Matched with Lady Lyndon’d deadly staring, we understand her sorrow and mood.
 The last time we hear the piece is when Lady Lyndon signs Barry’s depts and witnessing her family fortune melting in front of her.

 Bach’s Concerto for Two Harpsichords

 Before interrupted by Lord Bullingdon, Lady Lyndon was performing Bach’s ‘Adagio from Concerto for two harpsichords in C minor’.
 Its diegetic usage serves as a plot device rather than musical accompaniment.
-It makes sense them to perform Bach’s piece; and it was perfectly normal they transform the piece into flute and harpsichord version since Reverent’s instrument was flute.
+It makes sense them to perform Bach’s piece; and it was perfectly normal the piece is transformed into flute and harpsichord arrangement since Reverent’s instrument was flute.
 It was customary to revise the instruments at home concerts at that time.